roym899/ai_intersection/spawner/README.md

 There will only be one car generated for a certain timestamp.
 For a lot of cars to spawn, give a high number of cars with a small timestep.
 If printing to the terminal, it'll give a nicely formatted output with a combination of stdout and stderr.
-So when using a pipe, it is normal to get a few newlines + error messages if a car couldn't be spawned or no error messages.
+So when using a pipe, it is normal to get a few newlines + error messages in the console if a car couldn't be spawned.